Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Our Proposed ACU Method

-Here, let's delve deeper into the scenario from an Oracle perspective to understand what happens when we conduct an unlearning request.
-Specifically, if we consider the optimal model that satisfies \eqref{eq:Motivation-1}, the unlearning request essentially corresponds to reducing the size of the retaining set.
-This decremental update results in two effects: (1) the influence of the remaining samples is amplified, and (2) the influence of the forgotten samples is erased.
-Inspired by this insight, in our ACU, we recursively update the model $\mathbf{W}_i$ to achieve exact unlearning in an interpretable manner, as follows.
+Subsequently, leveraging the updated \textit{Knowledge Tracking Matrix} $\mathbf{T}_i$, we aim to further update the analytic classifier $\mathbf{W}_i$ for exactly erasing the specified knowledge in the forgetting set $\mathcal{\check D}_i$.
+To achieve this goal, let's delve deeper into the scenario from an \textbf{\textit{Oracle}} perspective to understand what happens when we process an unlearning request.
+Specifically, if we consider the optimal classifier that satisfies \eqref{eq:Motivation-1}, the unlearning request essentially corresponds to reducing the size of the retained set.
+This decremental update results in two effects: (a) the influence of the remaining samples is amplified, and (b) the influence of the forgotten samples is erased.
+Inspired by these effects, we recursively update the analytic classifier $\mathbf{W}_i$ using two interpretable terms to achieve exact unlearning, as follows.

-Here, the recursive formula \eqref{eq:subsection-3.3-2-Unlearning} can be decomposed into two terms.
-Specifically, the former term represents amplifying the influence of the existing data by multiplying the previous model $\mathbf{W}_{i-1}$ by a factor greater than $\mathbf{I}$, and the factor used for amplification is related to the features to be forgotten.
-Meanwhile, the latter term explicitly reflects the process of erasing the knowledge to be forgotten.
-In both terms, the \textit{Knowledge Tracking Matrix} $\mathbf{T}_i$ plays a role in adjusting knowledge. \textbf{Theorem 1} of the subsequent Section~\ref{subsection-3.4-Theoretical Analyses} demonstrates that the model $\mathbf{W}_{i}$ updated via \eqref{eq:subsection-3.3-2-Unlearning} is equivalent to the re-trained model directly on the retained set $\mathcal{\hat D}_i$, thereby verifying its ability for exact unlearning.
+Here, the former term within \eqref{eq:subsection-3.3-2-Unlearning} represents amplifying the influence of the retained data by multiplying the previous $\mathbf{W}_{i-1}$ by a factor greater than $\mathbf{I}$, and the factor is related to the features to be forgotten.
+The latter term explicitly reflects the process of erasing the knowledge to be forgotten.
+Meanwhile, the $\mathbf{T}_i$ plays a role in adjusting knowledge.
+Furthermore, Theorem 1 in Section~\ref{subsection-3.4-Theoretical Analyses} demonstrates that the analytic classifier $\mathbf{W}_{i}$ updated via \eqref{eq:subsection-3.3-2-Unlearning} is equivalent to the re-trained model directly on the retained set $\mathcal{\hat D}_i$, thus verifying its capability for exact unlearning.